Gobeyn/dumpling/README.md

 ```bash
 make
 ```
-To copy the resulting compiled application to the /usr/bin/ directory so it can be accessed globally in you system run:
+To copy the resulting compiled application to the `/usr/bin/` directory so it can be accessed globally in you system run:
 ```bash
 make install
 ```
-Copying the file to that directory is not required, you could also `export` the path to the binary in your `.bashrc`, `.zshrc`, etc.
+This install method is not required, you could also `export` the path to the binary in your `.bashrc`, `.zshrc`, etc. In Windows and
+MacOS this installation method will not work, and you will need to add the compiled program binary to your `PATH` environment.
+The compiled binary can be found at `./target/release/dumpling`.
 Lastly, to clean files from the compilation process:
 ```bash
 make clean
 ```